Work in Italy Creatively

-Now that I have been in Sardinia for 17 months I have a good knowledge of the local community and I am known for my ability to turn opportunities into realities.
+Now that I have been in Sardinia for over a year I have a good knowledge of the local community and I am known for my ability to turn opportunities into realities.
 This makes me sought after both by expats and Sardinians

 who need my skills.
 But had I waltzed in with a know-it-all attitude I certainly wouldn't be in the position I am in now.